Towering Broadway director and producer Hal Prince dead

 Along the way, he helped create some of Broadway's most enduring musical hits, first as a producer of such shows as "The Pajama Game," ''Damn Yankees," ''West Side Story," ''A Funny Thing Happened on the Way to the Forum" and "Fiddler on the Roof."
 He later became a director, overseeing such landmark musicals as "Cabaret," ''Company," ''Follies," ''Sweeney Todd," ''Evita" and "The Phantom of the Opera."

-Sir Andrew Lloyd Webber, reached by phone Wednesday, told The Associated Press that it was impossible to overestimate the importance of Prince to musical theater.
+Sir Andrew Lloyd Webber, reached by phone Wednesday, told The Associated Press that it was impossible to overestimate the importance of Prince to Broadway.
 "All of modern musical theater owes practically everything to him."

-Lloyd Webber recalled that, as a young man, he had written the music for the flop "Jeeves" and was feeling low.
-Prince wrote him a letter urging him not to be discouraged.
-The two men later met and Lloyd Webber said he was thinking of next doing a musical about Evita Peron.
-Prince told him to bring it to him first.
-"That was game-changing for me.
-Without that, I often wonder where I would be," Lloyd Webber said.

-In addition to Lloyd Webber, Prince, known by friends as Hal, worked with some of the best-known composers and lyricists in musical theater, including Leonard Bernstein, Jerry Bock and Sheldon Harnick, John Kander and Fred Ebb, and, most notably, Stephen Sondheim.
+In addition to Lloyd Webber, Prince, known by friends as Hal, worked with some of the best-known composers and lyricists, including Leonard Bernstein, Jerry Bock and Sheldon Harnick, John Kander and Fred Ebb, and, most notably, Stephen Sondheim.

-"I don't do a lot of analyzing of why I do something," Prince once told The Associated Press.
+"I don't do a lot of analyzing of why I do something," Prince once told the AP.
 "It's all instinct."

-Only rarely, he said, did he take on an idea just for the money, and they "probably were bad ideas in the first place.
-Theater is not about that.
-It is about creating something.
-The fact that some of my shows have done so well is sheer luck."

-During his more than 50-year career, Prince received a record 21 Tony Awards, including two special Tonys — one in 1972 when "Fiddler" became Broadway's longest running musical then, and another in 1974 for a revival of "Candide."
+During his more than 50-year career, Prince received a record 21 Tony Awards, including two special Tonys.
 He also was a recipient of a Kennedy Center Honor.

 He earned a reputation as a detail-heavy director.
 Barbara Cook in her memoir "Then & Now" wrote: "I admire him greatly, but he also did not always make things easy, for one basic reason: he wants to direct every detail of your performance down to the way you crook your pinky finger."